sansantang/aurelia_translate/Plugins/Dialogs.md

   }
 ```

-## Accessing The DialogController API
+## 7.Accessing The DialogController API

 It is possible to resolve and close (using cancel/ok/error methods) dialog in the same context where you open it.